 So, start thinking about those ice fishing/cross country skiing/snowshoeing/winter camping adventures.
 A set of skis on your airplane may just open a lot of doors to winter adventure that you never dreamed of.

-If you have feedback on the accuracy or legitimacy of this entry, or would like to add more information, join the discussion below or email email@example.com to volunteer your input.
+This is a living article in the Knowledge Base.
+If you have feedback on the accuracy or legitimacy of this entry, or would like to add more information, join the discussion below or email firstname.lastname@example.org to volunteer your input.
+Suggestions and changes will be incorporated readily.